securityjoes/Crowdstrike-Deploy/README.md

 ![Akzidenz-Grotesk (1)-modified](https://github.com/YosfanEilay/Crowdstrike-Deploy/assets/132997318/0efe4f7d-ea13-4ff3-a92a-60ba90f1a7a0)

 ## What is Crowdstrike Deploy?
 Have you ever been in an incident response situation where the only remote investigation tool available was something like Microsoft Defender?
-We all know the limitations of Microsoft Defender's Live Response, especially when it comes to executing PowerShell commands during a session.
+We all know the limitations of Microsoft Defender's Live Response, especially when it comes to executing live PowerShell/Bash scripts during an IR.
 </br> </br>
 That’s why I created Crowdstrike Deploy — a cross-platform toolkit designed for incident responders.
 It enables fast, discreet deployment of the CrowdStrike sensor across Linux, Windows, and macOS environments
 </br> </br>